AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection

 \subsection{Datasets and Evaluation Protocols}

-\textbf{Datasets.} We utilize three spontaneous micro-expression datasets: CASME II~\cite{yan2014casme}, SAMM~\cite{samm}, and the recently introduced 4DME-Micro~\cite{fourdme}.
+\textbf{Datasets.} We use three spontaneous micro-expression datasets: CASME II~\cite{yan2014casme}, SAMM~\cite{samm}, and the recently introduced 4DME-Micro~\cite{fourdme}.
 CASME II contains 247 spontaneous micro-expression samples elicited from 26 subjects, recorded at 200 frames per second (fps).
-The samples are rigorously annotated with Action Units (AUs) based on the Facial Action Coding System (FACS)\cite{FACS}.
+The samples are rigorously annotated with action units (AUs) based on the Facial Action Coding System (FACS)\cite{FACS}.
 Following standard practices in the community, we focus on eight main AUs: AU1, AU2, AU4, AU7, AU12, AU14, AU15, and AU17.
 SAMM comprises 159 micro-movements from 32 subjects of diverse demographic backgrounds, ensuring a high degree of ethnic diversity.
-4DME-Micro is a highly challenging benchmark encompassing spontaneous expressions captured under diverse and complex elicitation paradigms.
-For all datasets, apex frames and their surrounding temporal sequences are extracted and utilized as inputs.
+4DME-Micro is a challenging benchmark that includes spontaneous expressions captured under diverse elicitation paradigms.
+For all datasets, apex frames and their surrounding temporal sequences are extracted and used as inputs.

-\textbf{Evaluation Protocols.} Micro-expression datasets exhibit extremely skewed long-tail distributions, with certain AUs (e.g., AU12) appearing frequently while others (e.g., AU15) are exceptionally rare.
-Consequently, evaluating models using standard accuracy is highly misleading and conceals poor performance on minority classes.
-To address this, we adopt the Macro F1-Score (Macro-F1) as our primary evaluation metric.
-It calculates the unweighted average of F1-scores across all evaluated AUs, providing a stringent and unbiased measurement of the model's true detection capability across unbalanced distributions.
-Furthermore, micro-expression signals are highly susceptible to being overshadowed by subject-specific physiological traits.
-As highlighted by recent studies on data leakage and evaluation issues in micro-expression analysis~\cite{varanka2023data}, preventing subject identity overlap is crucially important.
-Therefore, to rigorously prevent subject identity leakage and evaluate genuine generalization, all within-domain experiments strictly adhere to the Leave-One-Subject-Out (LOSO) cross-validation protocol.
+\textbf{Evaluation Protocols.} Micro-expression datasets exhibit skewed long-tail distributions, with certain AUs (e.g., AU12) appearing frequently while others (e.g., AU15) are rare.
+Consequently, standard accuracy can be misleading and may conceal poor performance on minority classes.
+To address this issue, we adopt Macro F1-Score (Macro-F1) as the primary evaluation metric.
+It calculates the unweighted average of F1-scores across all evaluated AUs, providing a stringent measurement of detection capability under imbalanced distributions.
+Furthermore, micro-expression signals are susceptible to subject-specific physiological traits.
+As highlighted by recent studies on data leakage and evaluation issues in micro-expression analysis~\cite{varanka2023data}, preventing subject identity overlap is crucial.
+Therefore, to prevent subject identity leakage and evaluate genuine generalization, all within-domain experiments follow the Leave-One-Subject-Out (LOSO) cross-validation protocol.